Cloodot

 1. Click Create Key.

-• Name — A friendly label to help you remember what this key is for (for example, "Zapier integration" or "Internal reporting script").
+• Name — a friendly label (e.g. "Zapier integration" or "Internal reporting script").

 3. Click Create Key.

-Once the key is generated, you'll see the full value in a dialog with a Copy button.
+The full key value appears in a dialog with a Copy button.

-This is the only time the full key will be shown.
-Copy it somewhere safe before closing the dialog — if you lose it, you'll need to delete the key and create a new one.
+This is the only time Cloodot shows the full key.
+Copy it somewhere safe before closing the dialog — if you lose it, delete the key and create a new one.

-Click Done when you've stored the key securely.
+Click Done once the key is stored securely.

 ColumnWhat it shows